 Although there are no guarantees, you may be able to refinance your car loan with bad credit.
-Whether you want to refinance to lower your interest rate, lower your payments or for any other reason, certain lenders specialize in providing auto loan refinancing for those who have bad credit.
+Whether you want to refinance to lower your interest rate, reduce your loan payments or get a loan with better terms, some lenders focus on auto loan refinancing for people who have bad credit.

 - Check your credit reports and credit scores

 - Shop around to find the best option

 - Best lenders to refinance your car loan when you have bad credit